bookio/client/README.md

 					...

 					function init() {
-						// Translate the page
+						// Translate the page by looking up all
+						// elements with the 'data-i18n' attribute set.
 						_page.i18n(i18n);

-						// Hook up all elements tagged with 'data-id'
+						// Hook up all elements tagged with 'data-id' attribute
 						// so we may reference them by '_elements.myelement' _page.hookup(_elements, 'data-id');
 						...